Skip to the main content

 Read More

-Banksy image, outline of little girl holding onto balloons
+Banksy piece—black outline of girl holding ballons painted on wood slats

 AP® Language: Connect an Anchor Text to the Art of Banksy